Travel Gear We Love: Travel Clothes Edition

 Shoes

 I cannot overstate this: Finding good travel shoes is so important.
-You will most likely be putting a lot of miles on them in a short amount of time.
+You will likely put a lot of miles on them in a short amount of time.
 Even in the ultra-fashionable city of Paris, comfortable shoes were king.
 You’ll always see some women strutting down the street in stilettos, and they look good doing it!
 But I’m 54, and my feet are too, so cute and comfortable are very important to me.
+That being said, everyone’s feet are different so what works for me might not work for you.
+I have worked to improve my foot strength and conditioning so that they can handle 20K steps a day when I travel.
+I also highly recommend buying a pair of shoes and breaking them in before any big trips – another mistake of mine to learn from.

 I did it.
 I succumbed.
 I’ll admit it: I’m vain.
 I like my Cariumas, my Vans, and my Chuck Taylors.
-But on a recent trip to NYC, where we clocked 26,000 steps on the first day, my feet were destroyed in the Van’s I had packed.
+But on a recent trip to NYC, where we clocked 26,000 steps on the first day, my feet were destroyed in the Vans I had packed.
 On day two, at around 15,000 steps, we spotted a HOKA store, and I walked in, grabbed the last pair of HOKA Cliftons – the staff pick for best walking shoe, and I gratefully put them on my feet.
 Ahhhhh.
 As I was checking out, with my Vans in the bag, I asked the cashier, “How many tourists come in here buying shoes because they underestimated how much walking they would do?’
 Said the cashier featured broadly to the entire PACKED store.
 “All of them.”
 After wearing the HOKA shoes for the rest of the trip while my blisters healed, I can say without a doubt that comfort is sexy and walking without pain is hot.
 I even wore them the following week to a trade show and had no leg, lower back, or foot pain that entire week, which was wild.
-They are undoubtedly bulky, but I’m taking them on my next trip to Spain and will wear them on the plane.
+They are undoubtedly bulky, but they have now also traveled to Spain with me and I was so glad to have them.
 As a bonus, they are easy to step into without untieing.
-I have a friend with planter fasciitis, and she has sworn by these shoes for years.
+I have a friend with plantar fasciitis, and she has sworn by these shoes for years.
 I’m a convert!

 I love heels, but my feet no longer love them.
 However, I have found a heeled sandal I can still wear that is comfortable enough to walk a fair bit in.
 It’s the Toms Majorca.
 I tromped around Greenwich Village in these when I visited New York City.
 They have a sturdy heel that comes in classic, rope or cork for various settings.
 I love the classic, and they come out with different fabrics every so often.